haet/wp-html-mail/readme.txt

 == Changelog ==

+= 3.0.3 =
+* JS and CSS updates for WP 5.5
+* optimized for Formidable Forms and WP Foro

 = 3.0.2 =
 * forgot to remove the webfonts tab in previous version which is still under development